Expropriation of the Princes in the Weimar Republic: Preparation and outcome of the referendum

 On 6 May 1926, the bill for expropriation without compensation was voted on by the Reichstag.
-Because of the bourgeois majority, it was passed.
-If the bill had been adopted without amendment, a referendum would have been avoided.
+Because the bourgeois parties were in the majority, it failed by a vote of 236 to 142.
+Per Article 73, paragraph 3 of the Weimar Constitution, if the bill had been adopted without amendment, a referendum would have been avoided.

-On 15 March, before the bill was passed, President Hindenburg had already added another hurdle to the success of the referendum.
+On 15 March, before the bill failed in the Reichstag, President Hindenburg had already added another hurdle to the success of the referendum.
 On that day, he informed Justice Minister Wilhelm Marx that the intended expropriations did not serve the public interest but represented nothing more than fraudulent conversion of assets for political reasons.
 This was not permitted by the Constitution.
 On 24 April 1926, the Luther government expressly confirmed the President's legal opinion.
-For this reason, a simple majority was not sufficient for the success of the referendum, and it needed support from 50 percent of those eligible to vote, about 20 million voters.
+For this reason, a simple majority was not sufficient for the success of the referendum, and it needed support from 50 per cent of those eligible to vote, about 20 million voters.

 Because it was not expected that these numbers would be achieved, the government and the parliament began to prepare for further parliamentary discussions on the issue.
 These talks were also affected by the notification that any laws giving effect to the expropriation would have the intended effect of changing the constitution, meaning that they would require a two-thirds majority.
 Only a law that could expect the support of parts of the SPD, on the left, and parts of the DNVP, on the right, would have had a chance of succeeding.

-It was expected that on 20 June 1926 the number of those in favour of expropriation without compensation, would be higher.
+It was expected that on 20 June 1926 the number of those in favour of expropriation without compensation would be higher.
 There were a number of reasons to expect that: because the vote in June would be decisive, greater mobilization of the voters on the left could be expected than in the March petition.
 The failure of all previous attempts at parliamentary compromise had lent support to those voices in the bourgeois parties that were also in favour of such a radical change.
 For example, youth organizations of the Centre Party and the DDP called for a "yes" vote.
 The DDP was split into supporters and opponents.
 The party leadership, therefore, left it to the DDP supporters to choose which side they would vote for.
 In addition, those organizations that represented the interests of the victims of inflation, now recommended voting for the expropriation.

 Two additional factors put pressure on the opponents of the referendum, who had united on 15 April 1926 under the umbrella of the "Working Group Against the Referendum".
 As with the petition, the opponents of the referendum included right-wing associations and parties, agricultural and industrial interest groups, the churches, and the Vereinigung Deutscher Hofkammern, the association representing the interests of the former federal Princes: